1997 Winston 500: Race report

-There were 43 American-born drivers at this racing event.
+There were 43 American-born drivers in this race.
 Those who failed to qualify were: Billy Standridge, Mike Wallace, Gary Bradberry, Joe Nemechek, Phil Barkdoll (in his final NASCAR attempt), and Ed Berrier.
-Geoffrey Bodine received credit for the last-place finish of the race due to an engine problem on lap 78 of the advertised 188 laps.
-Mark Martin defeated Dale Earnhardt by almost 0.150 seconds; bringing an end to an uneventful caution-free race.
-Mark Martin wins two in a row and wins on two of the toughest tracks on the circuit to get wins on.
+Geoffrey Bodine finished last due to an engine problem on lap 78 of 188 laps.
+Mark Martin defeated Dale Earnhardt by 0.150 seconds; ending the caution-free race.
+This was Martin's second consecutive victory.

-The aero packages at the time allowed for 26 changes in the first-place position during the race.
-Bobby Hillin would acquire his best finish of the 1997 NASCAR Winston Cup Series season by finishing in 20th place after qualifying in second place.
+The aero package allowed for 26 changes in first-place during the race.
+Bobby Hillin had his best finish of the 1997 season by finishing 20th after qualifying in second place.
 This race would be the final start for Greg Sacks in the 20 and Robert Pressley in the 29.

 John Andretti, driving Cale Yarborough's car, would finish in the top five.
 This race was actually rain-delayed from its original date, was attempted on Monday, then set back to the Saturday before Mother's Day.

-Joe Nemechek ran the #40 car in this race because Robby Gordon had activities for the Indy 500 that was conflicting with the Winston 500.
+Joe Nemechek ran the #40 car in this race because Robby Gordon had activities for the Indy 500 that were conflicting with the Winston 500.